 In verse 13, you find the noun il von, meaning grandfather.
 You may wish to review the names for family members in Friulian (see the last paragraph of the notes for verse 12).

 In verse 13, you read: la tiere che tu duarmis (the land where you sleep).
-Tu tu duarmis is the second-person singular, presint indicatîf conjugation of the verb durmî (to sleep).
+Tu tu duarmis is the second-person singular of the presint indicatîf of the verb durmî (to sleep).
 Below, you will find the present indicative conjugation of durmî in chart form.
 The past participle of durmî is durmît.
 Know also these three imperative forms of the verb: duar (sleep; second-person singular), durmìn (let us sleep; first-person plural), durmît (sleep; second-person plural).

-From the GDBtf, here are more good examples of the verb durmî: o vin durmît pôc (we have slept little), lâ a durmî (to go to sleep, to go to bed), durmî in bande (to sleep on one’s side), durmî in schene (to sleep on one’s back), un discors che al fâs durmî (a speech that puts you to sleep), durmî cu la femine (to sleep with one’s wife), e je lade a durmî cun chel (she went to sleep with him; that is, they had sexual intercourse).
-From Gjenesi 19:32, perhaps you remember having read: po o lin a durmî cun lui (then we shall go to sleep with him; literally, then we go to sleep with him), from the episode where Lot’s daughters inebriate him with wine and have intercourse with him.
+More examples of the verb durmî: o vin durmît pôc (we have slept little), lâ a durmî (to go to sleep, to go to bed), durmî in bande (to sleep on one’s side), durmî in schene (to sleep on one’s back), un discors che al fâs durmî (a speech that puts you to sleep), durmî cu la femine (to sleep with one’s wife), e je lade a durmî cun chel (she went to sleep with him; that is, they had sexual intercourse).
+From Gjenesi 19:32, you will perhaps remember having read: po o lin a durmî cun lui (then we shall go to sleep with him; literally, then we go to sleep with him), from the time when Lot’s daughters inebriated him with wine and had intercourse with him.

 In verse 14, the Lord tells Jacob that he will extend in all four directions: tu ti slargjarâs a soreli a mont (you will extend yourself to the west) e a soreli jevât (and to the east), a miegegnot (to the north) e a misdì (and to the south).
 You will have perhaps recognised the word for north here as literally meaning midnight, and that for south as meaning midday.

 In verse 15, you read: jo no ti bandonarai (I shall not abandon you) fintremai che no varai fat (until I have done; literally, until I shall have done) dut ce che ti ai imprometût (everything that I have promised you).
-O varai fat (I shall have done) is the futûr anterior conjugation of the verb fâ.
+O varai fat (I shall have done) is the first-person singular of the futûr anterior of the verb fâ.
 You will find the entire conjugation of the verb fâ in this tense through the Friulian verb conjugations page.